 Q. When little girls get acne, is it a sign of early puberty?

 Acne that girls suffer before puberty is aggravated by stress hormones, rather than by sex hormones.
-Reducing stress in the environment and stress on the skin (ill-advised experiments with cosmetics, harsh soaps in the washroom and gym at school, and mite-filled classrooms, for instance) reduces the number of breakouts.
+Reducing stress in the environment and stress on the skin (ill-advised experiments with cosmetics, harsh soaps in the washroom and gym at school, and mite-filled classrooms, for instance) reduces the number of breakouts3.

 Q. Why do girls get acne about the same time they get their periods?

 A. Right after puberty, the ovaries produce unusually large amounts of not just estrogen but also testosterone (although girl produce much less total testosterone than boys).
-Testosterone stimulates the production of sebocytes, the skin cells that make sebum.
+Testosterone stimulates the production of sebocytes4, the skin cells that make sebum.
 Maturing sebocytes, in turn, are especially sensitive to the skin’s stress hormones.
 It is a combination of sexual maturity and stress that causes acne-prone skin in both girls and boys as they mature sexually.

 Q. What causes premenstrual acne?

 A. In the first half of a woman’s period, her body produces more estrogen than progesterone.
 Estrogen tends to “calm” the skin and also to lower core body temperature.
 In the second half of a woman’s period, her body produces more progesterone than estrogen.
 Progesterone hardens the lining of the uterus so it can either receive a fertilized egg or slough off at the next menstruation.
 Progesterone raises core body temperature and thickens the skin around pores.
-Both of these effects cause breakouts, and both of these effects are at their peak just before menstruation.
+Both of these effects cause breakouts5, and both of these effects are at their peak just before menstruation.